Retiring Overseas - the "6 & 6" Alternative

 Of course, if you are continually travelling while outside Australia, perhaps cruising, and never really establish a base, then you will almost certainly never be tax resident anywhere else other than in Australia.
 High quality fractional ownership schemes now also exist which allow access to purchase built overseas accommodation and, if you are so inclined, swap access to other properties around the world.
-These schemes minimise the time you would otherwise spend managing and maintaining an overseas property, but they are very much a lifestyle rather than than investment decision, and the best schemes have stringent, high level entry requirements, in terms of participant income and asset requirements.
+These schemes minimise the time you would otherwise spend managing and maintaining an overseas property, but they are very much a lifestyle rather than than investment decision, and the best schemes have stringent, high level entry requirements, in terms of minimum participant income and asset requirements.

 Many individuals and couples who have not lived overseas before severely underestimate the impact of being separated from family and friends.
 Moving overseas for six months at a time means that connections and broader relationships can be maintained, even if Murphy's Law sometimes seems to dictate that major incidents (only) happen while you are overseas.